 When will I have to claim Universal Credit?

 But, you will only need to claim Universal Credit if a change in your circumstances means you would normally need to make a new claim for any of the benefits which are being replaced by Universal Credit.
 And you are not caught by what is called the ‘Severe Disability Premium Gateway’ rules (see below).

-So, for example, if your Income Related Employment and Support Allowance ends because you have been found fit for work, then unless you caught by the ‘Severe Disability Premium Gateway’ rules, you will not be able to make to make a new claim for Income Based Jobseekers Allowance – this will have to be Universal Credit instead.
+If your Income Related Employment and Support Allowance ends because you have been found fit for work, then unless you caught by the ‘Severe Disability Premium Gateway’ rules, you will not be able to make to make a new claim for Income Based Jobseekers Allowance – you will probably have to claim Universal Credit instead.
 If you make a claim for Universal Credit and you have been getting Housing Benefit and / or Child Tax Credit, these will stop too.
 Even if you appeal the Employment and Support Allowance decision and you win your appeal, if you have claimed Universal Credit you will not be able to go back onto Employment and Support Allowance, but your Universal Credit award may increase and your Claimant Commitment should be amended to reflect that you are no longer claiming as a jobseeker.